BeeStation/NSV13/config/starmap/README.md

 ## Format:

-The starmap json is simply a json encoded list for lists, where each list represents a system.
+The starmap json is simply a json encoded list of lists, where each list represents a system.
 Each individual list element is directly serialized into a starsystem object.

 An example system would be: